rocket-pool/RPIPs/RPIPs/RPIP-43.md

     surplus disposition contract
   - If `debt` exists when called, the remaining rewards SHALL first be used to pay off `debt`
   - When called, any remaining rewards SHALL then be held in the megapool as unclaimed node operator funds
-  - This function SHALL allow any user to call it
+  - This function SHALL be permissionless
   - If called by the node operator, this function SHOULD claim all unclaimed node operator funds
 - There SHALL be a capital distribution function in the megapool
   - When called, capital borrowed from the protocol that has been released from